How can I find the best employee share options for my company?

 What approvals does my share incentive plan require?

 You will need Board approval and, depending on the nature of the scheme and any existing permissions you may have, you may require shareholder approval as well.
 RM2 will provide all the necessary Board and shareholder papers and ensure that all statutory filings are correctly made.
-Some tax advantaged schemes will need to be approved by HM Revenue & Customs before they can be set in motion.

 Could my share scheme's tax advantages be withdrawn?